History, tourist information, and nearby accommodation

 At the base of the mote was a large open area, or bailey, where secondary buildings for animals, storage, and the lord's retainers would have stood, enclosed within a similar outer fence.
 You can still see traces of the outlying bailey ditch, but all traces of building work are long gone.
 The mote is extremely well preserved and that is the most interesting feature of the site.

 I'm nuts about history, but I had no idea the Dalmellington Mote existed.
 I actually came to the town to visit the museum, which as luck would have it, was closed.
 Wondering what on earth to do with myself, I discovered a town information sign and map on the market place, and to my surprise found a description of a Norman castle motte just a few hundred yards from the square.
-Serendipity, I suppose, but my goodness, I do wish the mote was more highly publicised because its actually quite impressive!
+Serendipity, I suppose, but my goodness, I do wish the mote was more highly publicised because it is actually quite impressive!

 About Dalmellington Mote